mendeljacks/orma/README.md

 ## Creating in batch

 All create operations are done in batches for efficiency.
-In other words, one CREATE statement is generated with many records from a single entity.
-To determine auto-generated ids, Orma requires that all the fields from at least one unique index is provided in the mutation.
+In other words, one CREATE statement can contain many records.
+To figure out which record was assigned which id by the database, Orma requires that the fields of at least one unique index are given in the mutation.
 For example:

 <table><tr><th> Mutation piece </th> <th> Valid </th></tr>
 <tr><td>